Having a real estate license is not enough anymore.

 FSBO’s- In a hot market the MLS is all a seller needs to get a contract on house.
 Getting a contract on a house is not the hard part, figuring out if that was the highest offer that could have been accepted is.

 FSBO’s jump up and down when they sell their house on their own patting themselves on back for a job well done.
 The question is, was it?

 Did they really squeeze everything out of that deal or did they leave some money on the table?

 I think we know the answer to that, but part of being a marketer is the strategy in the “positioning” of a house for sale.
 Marketing is not all about exposure!
 It’s about how your make the house appear to the general public so that it creates urgency for buyers to take action quickly and for the right price.
-If you would like to know more about “positioning” read this article.

 The marketing strategy for selling a house is just as important as the actual marketing steps you take.